|Alma Mater:||UCLA, 1995|

 With a miniscule 0.22 earned run average, Fernandez went 93-7 with 784 strikeouts.
-Her ERA ranks second in NCAA history and her 74 shutouts are tops at UCLA and ninth in the NCAA annals.
+Her ERA ranks second in NCAA history and her 74 shutouts are tops at UCLA and tied for ninth in the NCAA annals.
 In her junior and senior seasons, Fernandez had the lowest ERA in the nation (0.14 in 1992, 0.25 in 1993), sporting a perfect 29-0 mark in '92.
-She tossed 11 career no-hitters, including a pair in the 1993 College World Series, along with two perfect games.
-She ranks second in UCLA history in ERA, fourth in strikeouts and fifth in wins.
+She tossed 11 career no-hitters, including a pair in the 1993 Women's College World Series, along with two perfect games.
+She ranks second in UCLA history in ERA, fifth in strikeouts and sixth in wins.